 I can’t tell you how much I love this laundry soap.
 And it’s economical too if you dilute it like the directions below.

 If you don’t have wool dryer balls, these are definitely worth buying.
-I got a couple of sets in Marshalls.
-They always seem to have them.
-But you can find them at Target, Walmart, and on Amazon.These are awesome because they help dry your laundry quicker, saving you on your energy bill, they are made of all natural material, work amazingly well for static, and if you put a couple of drops of essential oils on them, they also help to freshen up your laundry.
+They’re awesome because they help dry your laundry quicker, saving you on your energy bill, they’re made of all natural material, work amazingly well for static, and if you put a couple of drops of essential oils on them, they also help to freshen up your laundry.
 Use whatever oil you like, but I am recommending my favorites.

 Laundry soap $29.50; Lemongrass $11.50; Citrus Fresh $15.75; PV 56.75; ER 10% back